epinio/epinio/docs/howtos/configuring_entra_id.md

       tenant: <tenant-id>
 ```

 Restart or redeploy the **Dex** deployment in your cluster.
-The new connector
+The Entra ID connector set up should now be complete and you should be able to log in through Microsoft Entra ID.